About Oryza brachyantha

-Additional annotations generated by the Gramene project include:
+Additional annotations generated by the Gramene and Ensembl Plants project include:

-- Gene phylogenetic trees with other Gramene species, see example.
+- Gene phylogenetic trees with other Gramene species.

-- Lastz Whole Genome Alignment to Oryza sativa Japonica (IRGSP v1), Arabidopsis thaliana and a few other AA genomes, see example.
+- LastZ Whole Genome Alignment to Arabidopsis thaliana, Oryza sativa Japonica (IRGSP v1) and other Oryza AA genomes.

-- Ortholog based DAGchainer synteny detection against other AA genomes, see example.
+- Orthologue based DAGchainer synteny detection against other AA genomes.

-- Mapping to the genome of multiple sequence-based feature sets using gramene blat pipeline, see example.
+- Mapping to the genome of multiple sequence-based feature sets using Gramene BLAT pipeline.

-- Identification of various repeat features from MIPS and AGI repeat libraries.
+- Identification of various repeat features by programs such as RepeatMasker with MIPS and AGI repeat libraries, and Dust, TRF.